 R Programming Studio

 - Text editor to write an R script.
 CTRL+Enter or Run executes the current line or selection.
-It can automatic completion of code with tab key.
+It can automatically complete code with the tab key.

 Source runs the whole script: